bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/hypsicles.md

 * The mistake which Hypsicles makes is to assume that the rising times form an arithmetical progression.
 * Without the aid of the sine function and trigonometry it is hard to see how Hypsicles could have done better.

-Born about 190BC, Alexandria, Egypt.
+Born about 190 BC, Alexandria, Egypt.
 Died about 120 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hypsicles/)